-Improve and modernize employment and placement services, as well as training opportunities for veterans and other eligible persons. (e.g., virtual platforms, social media).

-- Outstanding case management process.

-- Providing the provision of "Priority of Service" and integration of services to veterans and other eligible persons at Arkansas Workforce Centers.

-- Improve outcomes for veterans and other eligible persons. (e.g., vocational rehabilitation & Homeless Veterans Reintegration Programs (HVRP), Arkansas Department of Veteran Affairs (ADVA))

-- Establish strong working partnerships with other Veteran organizations and/or the local community at large to improve services to Significant Barriers to Employment (SBE) veterans and other eligible persons.

-- Community outreach- VSO, DAV, VFW, American Legions etc.

-- Direct employer marketing

-- Other State Agencies

-- Area Chambers of Commerce

-- Develop innovative approaches and best practices, that demonstrate the excellence in provision of quality employment and training services to Veterans and other eligible persons.

-- WIOA Partners

-- Office of Apprenticeship

-- Office of Skills Development

-- Promote and encourage the hiring of Veterans through the Hire Veterans Medallion Program (HVMP).
+- 1. Improve and modernize employment and placement services, as well as training opportunities for Veterans and other eligible persons. (e.g., Virtual Platforms, social media). - 2.
+Outstanding Case Management process. - 3.
+Providing the provision of "Priority of Service" and integration of services to Veterans and other eligible persons at Arkansas Workforce Centers. - 4.
+Improve outcomes for Veterans and other eligible persons. (e.g., vocational rehabilitation & Homeless Veterans Reintegration Programs (HVRP), Arkansas Department of Veteran Affairs (ADVA) - 5.
+Establish strong working partnerships with other Veteran organizations and/or the local community at large to improve services to Significant Barriers to Employment (SBE) Veterans and other eligible persons. - a.
+Community Outreach- VSO, DAV, VFW, American Legions etc. - b.
+Direct Employer marketing - c.
+Other State Agencies - d.
+Area Chambers of Commerce - 6.
+Develop innovative approaches and best practices, that demonstrate the excellence in provision of quality employment and training services to Veterans and other eligible persons. - a.
+WIOA Partners - b.
+Office of Apprenticeship - c.
+Office of Skills Development - 7.
+Promote and encourage the hiring of Veterans through the Hire Veterans Medallion Program (HVMP). - 2.
+THE APPROXIMATE NUMBER AND VALUE OF CASH AWARDS USING THE ONE PERCENT INCENTIVE AWARD ALLOCATION;